roonyx-tech/flutter-starter/README.md

   main_cubit.dart
   main_state.dart
 ```
-- After that in your statefull widget your state now should be extneded with BaseState.
+- After that in your statefull widget your state now should be extended with BaseState.

 Example:
 ```